spotlightishere/Ongaku/README.md

 Download from the Releases tab, or build yourself!

 ### Credits
-[puggo](https://github.com/pugthelouie) for making it less of a meme, and far more usable.
+[Jack Dorland](https://github.com/jackdorland) for making it less of a meme, and far more usable.